Tumors of the caruncle: a clinicopathologic correlation.

 - Lesions from the caruncle are uncommon.

-- On account from the histological composition of the caruncle, which includes, in addition to conjunctiva, hair roots, sebaceous glands, sweat glands, in addition to accessory lacrimal tissue, the caruncle could develop lesions which could be similar to those found inside the skin, conjunctiva, or lacrimal gland.
+- On account from the histological composition of the caruncle, which includes, in adds to to conjunctiva, hair roots, sebaceous glands, sweat glands, in adds to to accessory lacrimal tissue, the caruncle might develop lesions which might be similar to those found inside the skin, conjunctiva, or lacrimal gland.

 - Clinical preoperative diagnosis is very difficult and reached only in about 50 % of of the cases.